edison16029/ChittyChat/README.md

 # ChittyChat
-A Chat Application using Firebase Database
+A Chat Application using Firebase Database developed with Android (Java).

 This application is developed as a practice based on a Youtube Tutorial.
 Link : https://www.youtube.com/playlist?list=PLzLFqCABnRQftQQETzoVMuteXzNiXmnj8